ihor/NSPL/README.md

 ##### sorted($sequence, $reversed = false, $key = null, $cmp = null)

-Returns array which contains sorted items the passed sequence
+Returns array which contains sorted items from the passed sequence

 If ```$reversed``` is true then return reversed sorted sequence.
 If ```$reversed``` is not boolean and ```$key``` was not passed then acts as a ```$key``` parameter
 ```$key``` is a function of one argument that is used to extract a comparison key from each item